Munster Football Association: History

 The Munster Football Association (MFA) was founded in October 1901 and affiliated to the Belfast-based Irish Football Association.
+Other sources place the founding date on 24 August 1901.
 In the 1901–02 season the Munster Senior Cup was introduced.
 According to David Toms there were many civilian and British Army teams based throughout the province, most notably in Cork and Waterford, but also in Limerick and County Tipperary.
 However the original MFA organising committee was dominated by the British Army, and it fell into abeyance following the outbreak of the First World War.
 In March 1922 the MFA was re-established with the help of the Dublin–based Football Association of Ireland.
 One of the prime movers in reforming the association was a former Ireland international and then Fordsons player, Harry Buckle, who became its vice president and chairman.

 In 1929, the Munster FA acquired Turners Cross after GAA club Nemo Rangers were forced to close the ground due to costs.
 In order to provide a long-term home for the MFA and Cork soccer, the FAI negotiated a 98-year lease on Turners Cross with the land's owner Helena O'Sullivan.

 In February 2025, the Munster FA redesigned their crest.